Two javascript frameworks compared: Next.js vs. Gatsby with some futuristic background

 Future Prospects

-In this section, we'll delve into some recent updates and expected future prospects for both Next.js and Gatsby.
+In this section, we'll delve into updates and expected future prospects for both Next.js and Gatsby.
 As frameworks that continue to evolve at a fast pace, staying up-to-date on what's new and what's on the horizon is essential.

 Predicted Future Development in Next.js and Gatsby